Taiwan: Sports

 The Chinese Professional Baseball League (CPBL) is the top-tier professional baseball league in Taiwan.

 Baseball is commonly considered Taiwan's national sport and is a popular spectator sport.
 The men's team won medals across all levels of baseball in 2022, including the U-12, U-15, U-18, U-23, and Baseball5 competitions, the only team to do so in baseball history.
 The results made Taiwan's national baseball team one of the top-ranked teams in the WBSC World Rankings.
 Professional baseball in Taiwan started with the founding of the Chinese Professional Baseball League (CPBL) in 1989.
-As of 2024, the CPBL has six teams, with an average attendance of over 7,000 per game.
-Some elite players signed with overseas professional teams in the Major League Baseball (MLB) or the Nippon Professional Baseball (NPB).
-There have been seventeen Taiwanese MLB players as of the 2024 MLB season, including former pitchers Chien-Ming Wang and Wei-Yin Chen.
+As of 2025, the CPBL has six teams, with an average attendance of over 10,000 per game.
+Some elite players have signed with overseas professional teams in the Major League Baseball (MLB) or the Nippon Professional Baseball (NPB).
+There have been eighteen Taiwanese MLB players as of the 2025 MLB season, including former pitchers Chien-Ming Wang and Wei-Yin Chen.
 As for variations of baseball, Taiwan also has a strong women's softball team.
 Its women's national softball team won a bronze medal at the 2022 World Games.

 Basketball is Taiwan's other major sport.
 The P. League+ and Taiwan Professional Basketball League are the country's two professional basketball leagues.
-A semi-professional Super Basketball League (SBL) has also been in play since 2003.
+The semi-professional Super Basketball League (SBL) is also in play.
 Other team sports include volleyball and football.
 Taiwan is also a major competitor in korfball.

+Taekwondo was introduced to Taiwan for military training and has become a mature and successful combat sport in Taiwan.
+Taekwondo athletes Chen Shih-hsin and Chu Mu-yen were the first two Taiwanese Olympians to win gold medals on the official record at the 2004 Olympics.
+There are many outstanding Taiwanese players in other individual sports, such as badminton, tennis, table tennis, and golf.
+Taiwan's strength in badminton is demonstrated by Tai Tzu-ying, who spent the most weeks as the world No. 1 women's singles player in the BWF World Ranking, and her compatriots in the BWF World Tour.
+Taiwan also has a long history of strong international presence in table tennis.
+Six-time Olympian Chuang Chih-yuan made the most appearances at the Olympic Games among Taiwanese athletes.
+Yani Tseng is the youngest golf player ever, male or female, to win five major championships and was ranked number 1 in the Women's World Golf Rankings for 109 consecutive weeks from 2011 to 2013.
+In tennis, Hsieh Su-wei is the country's most successful female player.

-Taiwan participates in international sporting organizations and events under the name of "Chinese Taipei".
-Taiwan has hosted several multi-sport events in the past, including the 2009 World Games in Kaohsiung and the 2009 Summer Deaflympics and 2017 Summer Universiade in Taipei.
-Taipei and New Taipei City will host the 2025 Summer World Masters Games.
+Taiwan participates in international sporting organizations and events under the name "Chinese Taipei."
+Taiwan has hosted several multi-sport events in the past, including the 2009 World Games in Kaohsiung, as well as the 2009 Summer Deaflympics and 2017 Summer Universiade in Taipei.
 Hualien will host the 2026 International Children's Games.
-Other major recurring events held by Taiwan include:
+Other major recurring events held in Taiwan include: